vttresearch/qc-parallelizer/README.md

 qiskit.visualization.plot_histogram(result[0].get_counts())
 # Information on the parallelization and underlying jobs is also available.
-print(f"On average, {job.info.avg_circuits_per_backend} circuits were placed per backend.") print("Job IDs:") for job_id in job.job_id():
+print(f"On average, {job.info.avg_circuits_per_backend} circuits were placed per backend.")
+# The job object behaves just like a regular Qiskit Job object, but values are arrays.
+print("Job IDs:")
+for job_id in job.job_id():
     print(f" - {job_id}")